anilmalakar/ApiErrorHandler/README.md

 14. Refresh web application page.
 You can see error added to it.
 15. Now add a post request using fiddler.
 First add a legitimate user using endpoint http://localhost: port/api/AddUser and RequestBody : {'FirstName' : 'FirstTestName' , 'LastName' : 'lastTestName'}
 16. Now add an error using below endpoint : http://localhost:port/api/AddUserError with RequestBody : {null}  [Even if you pass correct value, code is marking it null]
-17. Now if you to application home page and refresh, you can see error recorded and displayed in grid.
+17. Now if you go to application home page and refresh, you can see error recorded and displayed in grid.